Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

-We now briefly recall some background on spinor geometry, which can be found in more details in \cite{Lawson1989}.
-We shall assume that $(\mcM , g \ind{_{ab}})$ is endowed with a spin structure, and denote the holomorphic spinor bundle, the chiral positive and negative spinor bundle, $\mcS$, $\mcS^+$ and $\mcS^-$ respectively.
-Holomorphic sections of $\mcS^+$ and $\mcS^-$ will be denoted in the obvious way by means of the abstract index notation of section \ref{sec-algebra}, e.g. by $\xi^{A'}$ and $\zeta^A$ and similarly for their dual.
+Sections of $\mcS^+$ and $\mcS^-$ will be denoted in the obvious way by means of the abstract index notation of section \ref{sec-algebra}, eg by $\xi^{A'}$ and $\zeta^A$ and similarly for their dual.
 The spin connection on $\mcS$, $\mcS^+$ and $\mcS^-$ can be constructed canonically as a lift of the Levi-Civita connection, and will also be denoted $\nabla_a$.
 It has the property of preserving the Clifford module structure of $\mcS$ in the sense that

-for any holomorphic vector field $V^a$ and holomorphic positive spinor field $\xi^{A'}$.
-Similar expressions apply to the other spinor bundles.
-With a choice of trivialisation, the covariant derivative of a holomorphic spinor field $\xi^{A'}$ is given by
+for any holomorphic vector field $V^a$ and positive spinor field $\xi^{A'}$, and similarly for the other spinor bundles.
+Lifting any other metric-compatible holomorphic connection $\partial_a$ to $\mcS$, we have, with reference to \eqref{eq-LCconnection},

-where $\partial_a$ is the derivative operator used in \eqref{eq-LCconnection}.
+for any holomorphic spinor field $\xi^{A'}$.
 Finally, the curvature of the spin connection is given by

-for any holomorphic spinor fields $\xi^{A'}$, and similarly for spinors of other types.
+for any holomorphic spinor field $\xi^{A'}$, and similarly for spinors of other types.